Information for Employers and Employees

 Employers must verify that an individual whom they plan to employ or continue to employ in the United States is authorized to accept employment in the United States.
 For more information about the employment authorization verification process, see our I-9 Central page.

-If the alien is not already a permanent resident, you will need to file a petition so that the individual may obtain the appropriate immigrant or nonimmigrant classification.
+If the noncitizen is not already a permanent resident, you will need to file a petition so that the individual may obtain the appropriate immigrant or nonimmigrant classification.
 You may choose to file an immigrant petition (permanent) or a nonimmigrant petition (temporary) on behalf of that employee.

 There are many ways in which a person may be able to work in the United States.
 You may seek an immigration classification that permits you to live and work in the United States permanently or temporarily.
 In most instances, your employer or potential employer must petition for you.
 In this Working in the United States section, you will find information about coming to the United States to work temporarily or permanently and the many different eligibility categories for working in the United States.